 Washington Labor Compliance

-⚠️ Access to this feature may require an upgrade from your current plan.
+• Access to labor compliance features may require an upgrade from your current 7shift plan.

-⚠️ The Labor Exceptions report is only available with 7punches or a POS labor integration.
+• The Labor Exceptions report is only available for accounts using 7punches or a POS labor integration.

 1. Log in as an Admin on the web app.

-2. In the left navigation bar, head to Settings (or, hover over your profile photo) > Company Settings.
+2. In the left navigation bar, head to Settings > Company Settings.

 3. Select the Labor & Compliance tab.